Witnessing God's Word in the Psalms, Book II

 Book II Points to the Lord Jesus

-And yet two more times the Psalmist asks a similar yet distinctly different question of himself, first in Psalm 42:11 and then in Psalm 43:5: "Why art thou cast down, O my soul?
+And yet two more times the Psalmist asks a similar yet distinctly different question of himself, first in Psalm 42:11 and then in Psalm 43:5, which completes the cycle with intriguing variations, believed to be a continuation of Psalm 42: "Why art thou cast down, O my soul?
 And why art thou disquieted within me?
 Hope [thou] in God: for I shall yet praise him, who is the health of my countenance, and my God."
 The help of God's countenance becomes the health of my countenance!
 Why?
-What is more beautiful than a face full of hope?
+Why not?
+For what is more beautiful than a face full of hope?
 And yet this hope is not a mere emotion, for the soul is cast down.
 It is an act of the will--a glorious truth we see all throughout the prayers of the Psalms and certainly in Book II.
-As emotional as the Psalms are, as devotional as their aspect, they are working contracts of faith in God--a faith activated by will power and obedience.
+As emotional as the Psalms are, as devotional as their aspect, they are working contracts of faith in God, grounded in objectivity and in a faith activated by will power and obedience.
 We could rightly say that the very decision to place hope in God is an act of obedience, without which all prayer is but vain repetition.

 This is why our souls turn again and again to the Psalms.
-In them we find the conviction to spur us onward in our difficult journey when we might rather enjoy being down in the dumps.
+In them we find the Psalmist's sense of conviction to spur us onward in our difficult journey when we might rather enjoy being down in the dumps.
 Some people actually do, but this sad fact finds no admittance in the Psalms, as rich with pain as they are.
-They are not mere expressions of self-pity or extravagant emotional indulgence.
+They are not mere expressions of self-pity or extravagant emotional indulgences.
 They are prayers wrung from the soul that go straight to the heart of God.
 And these are prayers that everyone can pray in times of distress and desperation.
-But these are not prayers for "things" as such; they are prayers for the soul's return to peace; for nations to end war; for righteousness to prevail; and for evil to fail.
-These are prayers for ultimate justice in the world--the very justice which the judgments in Book I promise to the godly.
-This gives the Psalms of Book II not only their personal feel but their national appeal, for one and all look forward to the coming Messiah!
+But these are not prayers for "things" as such; they are prayers for the soul's return to peace: for nations to end wars, for righteousness to prevail, and for evil to fail.
+These are prayers for ultimate justice in the world--the justice which only the Lord Jesus Christ can bring in His millennial reign--and the very justice which the judgments in Book I promise to the godly.
+This gives the Psalms of Book II not only their personal feel but their national appeal, for one and all of God's godly saints look forward to the coming Messiah!

 Observations and Conclusions

 Psalm 1 begins in objective tranquility promising the blessed fruitfulness of the godly man.
 Psalm 72 ending Book II presents a compelling picture of Christ's millennial reign of peace on earth as foreshadowed in the kingdom of Solomon, the son of David.
-Peace, justice for the poor and needy, and worldwide dominion are the hope realized that the Psalmists vocalized all throughout Book II.
+Peace, justice for the poor and needy, and worldwide dominion are the hope realized that the Psalmists vocalize all throughout Book II.
 We arrive at a peaceful end, for Psalm 42 has been fulfilled.
 The "I shall yet praise Him" becomes "I will praise Him," for the Psalmist writes, "Blessed be the LORD God, the God of Israel, who only doeth wondrous things.
 And blessed be his glorious name for ever: and let the whole earth be filled with his glory.
 Amen, and Amen" (Psalm 72:18-19).
 Just as Psalm 72 closing Book II ends with a double "Amen," so does Psalm 41 ending Book I, like truth reverberating from the very walls of the sanctuary.

 Book I of the Psalter presents us with the beauty of the moral law and the way things should be.
 Book II shows us the beauty of deliverance and the way things will be when a fallen world is finally subject to full redemption.
 From holiness to hope; from judgment to justice; from beauty to bounty for the poor and needy in Psalm 72, Book II follows Book I of the Psalms as a dynamic and living witness to the Word of our God.
 The music of Book II of the Psalter arms the despairing with hope that will not be ashamed, for the voice of God rules the world yet, and His Word will never fail.

-Treasures to Explore:
+Motifs to Explore:

 Psalm 51:4--God desires truth in the inward parts--the only true antidote to depravity!